 Instead, consider visiting the Grand Canyon during my favorite seasons, early spring and fall!
 You'll experience mild temperatures during the day and cool, comfortable temperatures at night, perfect for camping under the stars.

-If you’re visiting the Grand Canyon during the summer when temperatures exceed 100F, make sure you’re fully prepared to manage the extreme heat.
 Although there are plenty of facilities for visitors along the South Rim, bring enough water and sun protection.

 I hope these simple travel tips have inspired you to get out to the Grand Canyon as soon as possible and make your trip an adventure to remember!